forestryio/forestry.io/hugo/content/blog/Introducing-Custom-Build-Commands.md

 **Sites with Frontend Asset Pipelines**

 You no longer need to compile your frontend assets (with tools such as Gulp or Webpack).
-With custom Build Commands, Forestry compiles your assets for your previews and deployments.
+With custom build commands, Forestry compiles your assets for your previews and deployments.
 Effectively, we can now replace you external CI tools.
 Simply add your custom build commands to your `settings.yml`.
 Go to the [docs](/docs/settings/build-commands/).

 ***